eztam-/BitCrackOSX/README.md

 ### Endians

-host-endian == little-endian on Apple Silicon GPUs/CPUs For convenience I have kept all in- and outputs to GPU shaders in host-endian.
+host-endian == little-endian on Apple Silicon GPUs/CPUs<br>
+For convenience I have kept all in- and outputs to GPU shaders in host-endian.<br>
-Input and output endiangs by shader: host-endian --> SHA256    --> host-endian host-endian --> RIPEMD160 --> host-endian
+Input and output endiangs by shader:<br>
+host-endian --> SHA256    --> host-endian<br>
+host-endian --> RIPEMD160 --> host-endian<br>